safaris since 1995

 Treks last from as little as half an hour to a full day hike depending where the mountain gorillas are searching for food.
 Most treks are an average of 3 to 4 hrs duration.
 An average level of fitness is desirable to cope with the steep, muddy slopes!
 Just one hour is spent observing the gorillas when they are found.
 The time limit is specifically in place to leave the gorillas in peace for the rest of the day so they can get on with searching for food and just being a mountain gorilla.

 Treks are available in Bwindi Impenetrable Forest in south western Uganda and Parc National des Volcans in Rwanda.
-Although this is geographically the same area, the gorillas in Rwanda live on the slopes of the volcanoes and eat bamboo shoots, whilst the mountain gorillas in Bwindi live on the grass, leaves and fruits of the forest.
+Although this is geographically the same area, the mountain gorillas in Rwanda live on the slopes of the volcanoes and eat bamboo shoots (known as Virunga gorillas).
+The mountain gorillas in Bwindi live on the grass, leaves and fruits of the forest.
+(Known as Bwindi gorillas.)
 The terrain in these areas are the perfect habitat for the gentle giants of the primate world, if not quite so convenient for humans!

-The western lowland gorilla is found among the forests of Congo-Brazzaville, Gabon, Equatorial Guinea, Cameroon, the Central African Republic (CAR), Nigeria and DRC (Congo).
-It is thought around 100 000 populate northern Congo alone but this type of gorilla are best viewed in CAR and Cameroon.
-Treks are currently available only in Odzala-Kokoua National Park due to security risks in the other regions.
+The western lowland gorilla is found in forests and lowland swamps of Congo-Brazzaville, Gabon, Equatorial Guinea, Cameroon, the Central African Republic (CAR) and Nigeria.
+It is thought around 100 000 populate northern Congo alone.
+Treks for western lowland gorillas are easily organised in Odzala-Kokoua National Park with sightings pretty much 100% guaranteed.

 The eastern lowland gorilla is rarer and restricted to the lowland and Albertine Rift forests of Eastern DRC.
-This population is under threat from poaching and it’s estimated a few thousand individuals remain.
+This population is under threat from habitat loss and poaching.
+A few thousand individuals remain.